abrahamf24/plans/readme.md

 **Note: For unlimited feature, the `limit` field will be set to any negative value.**

-To attach features to your plan, you can use the relationship `features()` and pass as many `Rennokki\Plans\Models\PlanFeatureModel`instances as you need:
+To attach features to your plan, you can use the relationship `features()` and pass as many `Abrahamf24\Plans\Models\PlanFeatureModel`instances as you need:
 ```php
 $plan->features()->saveMany([
     new PlanFeatureModel([